 18 years in prison

 In 1986 a woman was dragged from a bus stop and raped.
 When the attack was over, her watch was missing.
 A police investigator, claiming he heard someone at Clarence Harrison’s house was trying to sell a watch, questioned Harrison.
 He was arrested and identified by the victim.
 17 years later, the Georgia Innocence Project discovered one slide from the original rape kit.
 DNA testing proved Harrison innocent.
 He was freed in 2004.

-Robert Clark, with the Georgia Innocence Project
+With the Georgia Innocence Project.

 24 years in prison

 After a violent rape in 1981, the victim identified her assailant as about 5’7’ and 120-125 pounds.
 Subsequently, she saw her car, which her attacker had stolen, and called police, who located the driver, Robert Clark.
 Even though Clark was over six feet tall, the victim identified him positively as the perpetrator of the rape.
 In 2005, DNA testing by the Innocence Project (NY) and Georgia Innocence Project proved Clark’s innocence…and pointed to the man from whom Clark had obtained the car.
 That man was then in prison for another sex crime committed twelve years after Clark’s conviction.